fermarsan/aixt/docs/Devices and Boards.md

 # Supported devices and boards

 All the supported devices implement these modules:
-- Delay
+- `time`: Delay functions
-- GPIO
+- `pin`: GPIO
-- ADC
+- `adc`: ADC inputs
-- PWM
+- `pwm`: PWM outputs
-- UART
+- `uart`: serial port

+Some other devices like PIC16F and AT support pin-port management:
+- `port`: GPIO as multi-bit port

 ## Emulator on Linux, Android (Termux) and Windows
 - **_x64-based or AArch64-based device_**: x64 or AArch64